-You will have seen Minnie this summer if you made your way to Trafalgar Square for as she presented London Pride in front of a casual 10,000 people (gulp).
-As a broadcaster for ITN’s 5 News Minnie has covered the Oscars in Los Angeles (swit-swoo) and has told us that she’s become accustomed to many weird and wonderful TV moments from being interrupted live on air by Sir Ian McKellen to being spat on by Pete Doherty at a Libertines press conference.
+You will have seen Minnie last summer if you made your way to Trafalgar Square as she presented London Pride in front of a casual 10,000 people (gulp).
+As a broadcaster for ITN’s 5 News, Minnie has covered the Oscars in Los Angeles (swit-swoo) and has told us that she’s become accustomed to many weird and wonderful TV moments from being interrupted live on air by Sir Ian McKellen, to being spat on by Pete Doherty at a Libertines press conference.

 How did you get into presenting?